 Data in DDMS is constructed primarily of Types and Relationships.
 An attribute is simply a value.
 Examples of attributes include username, collection ID, or gender.
-Attributes are discussed in detail in their own section.
+Attributes are discussed in detail later in this document.
 A type is a collection of attributes that have been grouped semantically to represent something in the system.
-The Person type contains attributes for first name, last name, date of birth, and sex.
+For example, the Person type contains attributes for first name, last name, date of birth, and sex.
 A type can have multiple instances, each with different values.
-For example, one instance of Person could be John Doe, Male, born January 3 1970, while another instance could be Mary Smith, Female, born May 5, 1973.
+For example, one instance of Person could be John Doe, Male, born January 3, 1970, while another instance could be Mary Smith, Female, born May 5, 1973.
+Each type contains a special attribute called Key Name.
+Key Names must be unique, and typically conform to a pattern, though the pattern is different for each type.
+When editing a key name, follow the pattern seen in other instances of the type.
+Reference attributes, relationship trees, and several other widgets in the resolver display the key name of the instance.
 Relationships are designed to connect instances of two different data types.
 For example, the In Team relationship connects a Spray Member to a Spray Team.
 DDMS utilizes two perspectives on data: the view model and the data model.

-Like most modern webapps, DDMS uses a database to store and retrieve all data.
+Like most modern web applications, DDMS uses a database to store and retrieve all data.
 The synchronization resolver and web application use the same database.
 The data model is designed to maximize performance and minimize repetition whereas the view model is designed for presentation to the user via the web application.
 Consequently, the data model differs from the view model.
-For example, the Spray Team screen shows data from several different data types: Spray Leader, Spray Member, and Geo Entity, in addition to the In Team relationship that links members to the current Team.
+An example of the view model is the Spray Team screen, which shows data from several different data types: Spray Leader, Spray Member, and Geo Entity, in addition to the In Team relationship that links members to the current Team.

 The synchronization resolver uses the data model to directly modify objects in the database.
 While this enables it to resolve all conflicts, it also presents the potential for data corruption.
 For example, if a Spray Team and a Spray Member are created through the resolver, but are not linked with an In Team relationship, then the member is not considered a part of that team.
 While this example is relatively simple, DDMS contains many complex structures that could crash the web application if data were imported through the synchronization resolver improperly.
 Thus a strong understanding of the data model of DDMS (not just the view!) is necessary to avoid data corruption.